oscerd/cassandra-image/README.md

 We have our cluster running now.
 Let's try to write something.

-I have a local copy of Apache Cassandra 3.6.
+I suppose you have a local copy of Apache Cassandra 3.6.
 Run the following command:

 ```shell
 <LOCAL_CASSANDRA_HOME>/bin/cqlsh $(docker inspect --format='{{ .NetworkSettings.IPAddress }}' master_node)